Full-Time

 PDF, DOC, DOCX, up to 4 MB

 Honeybee Robotics develops advanced electromechanical systems for both terrestrial and space applications, focusing on enhancing user experiences and extending technological capabilities.
 The company primarily serves clients in the aerospace and defense sectors, including NASA, by providing research and development services tailored to specific client needs.
-Their business model relies on securing contracts and grants, particularly from government agencies, to fund the development of high-performance systems.
-Honeybee Robotics has achieved significant milestones, such as testing the PlanetVac on a suborbital rocket and deploying a solar array system for a space mission.
-The company has also been selected for lunar payloads and has received multiple SBIR awards from NASA for various projects.
-Acquired by Ensign Bickford Industries in 2017, Honeybee Robotics continues to expand its work in advanced spacecraft and robotic technologies.
+Their products are designed to meet high-performance standards, and they secure funding through contracts and grants, particularly from government agencies.
+Notable achievements include the successful testing of their PlanetVac system and the deployment of a solar array on a space mission.
+Acquired by Ensign Bickford Industries in 2017, Honeybee Robotics aims to further advance spacecraft and robotic technologies.

 Company Size